giftos1/programming-guide/Programming-Patterns.md

 ## Never
 Here are a few things you should _never_ do...
 You can consider these to be "anti-patterns".
-("Never" is a strong word, and there may be some rare situations where you might maybe sometimes want to do these things, but it's very unlikely.)
+("Never" is a strong word, and there will likely be some rare situations where you might maybe sometimes want to do these things, but it's very unlikely.)

 * Never replace function parameters: If you have a function that takes in a parameter (x), you will never want to set that variable (x) immediately... otherwise, why would you pass it in?
 * Never convert to the same type: don't convert from type A to type A. E.g. in Python, the `input` function _always_ returns a _str_ type, so you *never* need to write something like `x = str(input("?"))`... or `y = int(0)`.
 * Never use the verbose (unbound) syntax for method calls unless you need it: You should always prefer the concise (bound) format.
 E.g. use `"Hello".upper()` not `str.upper("Hello")`.
+* Never use `while True` loops if you can easily enough use a "standard" while loop.
+If you have to write an if statement to break out of a loop, that if-condition should probably just be your normal loop condition.